SamoraMachel/Public-API-App/README.md

 </p>

 <p>
-This application is meant to server as a starter for using sliding pane layout.
+This application is meant to serve as a starter for using sliding pane layout.
 </p>

 ## :sparkles: Features ##